LITdevs-archive/VukkyBot/docs/index.md

-## VukkyBot Documentation
-Coming eventually
+Welcome to the VukkyBot Documentation page!
+Sadly, this is not out yet.